hexchat/documentation/appearance.rst

 Gtk Theme
 ~~~~~~~~~

-To customize more than just text color such as the window borders you can place a *gtkrc* file in *<installdir>\\etc\\gtk-2.0*.
+To customize more than just text color such as the window borders you must install a gtk theme.

+You can place a *gtkrc* file in *<installdir>\\etc\\gtk-2.0* or save it as *%USERPROFILE%\\.gtkrc-2.0*

+The latter will not be overwritten ever but will effect all gtk applications.
+Eitherway you **must**
-During installation be sure to uncheck *Gtk Theme* to not overwrite your current theme.
+make sure uring installation to uncheck *Gtk Theme* to not overwrite the global theme or mess up the user theme.

+As of 2.9.7 we ship the Pixbuf/Pixmap theming engine required by many custom themes, 2.9.6 does not so themes may not look correct.

 Buttons, Menus, and Popups
 --------------------------